Woutitit/woutitit.github.io/articles/how-to-mix-and-master-your-song.md

 - https://www.youtube.com/watch?v=_2XIICPAYpk
 - https://www.youtube.com/watch?v=ypy8_rHLG30

+## To master to -14 LUFS or not
+TL;DR: No.

+It doesn't matter.
+It's only the threshold that your stuff will be either raised or lowered to on streaming services with normalisation.
+Rather, master to the LUFS of your reference tracks, that's the only thing that matters.

 ## Use Ozone 9
 Ozone 9 is an all-in-one mastering chain (even though it takes up only one slot in FL studio, handy), as is Maximus to a lesser extend (it also has stereo stuff and saturation).
 It has an assistant and all the plugins you can place in there to master.